Best At Home Workout Plans Without Breaking the Bank

 Kettlebell or Kettle-ball

-A kettlebell is a valuable piece of equipment for many reasons.
+A kettlebell is a valuable piece of equipment for your at home workouts for many reasons.
 The kettlebell would be one of the first pieces I would purchase, if starting a home gym, due to its versatility.

 You can use a kettlebell in front of your body or behind it.
 It can be swung between your legs, dropped behind your head to work o triceps, or used to make pushups more challenging (as pictured).